 An advance directive is a document that specifies the type of medical and personal care you would want should you lose the ability to make and communicate your own decisions.
 Anyone over the age of 18 may execute an advance directive, and this document is legally binding in Florida.
 Your advance directive can specify who will make and communicate decisions for you, and it can set out the circumstances under which you would not like your life to be prolonged if, for example, you were in a coma with no reasonable chance of recovery.

 A document that goes hand-in-hand with your advance directive is an authorization to your medical providers to allow specified individuals to access your medical information.
 Without this authorization, your doctor may refuse to communicate with your hand-picked decision maker.

-If you’re interested in learning more about our Florida estate planning services, please don’t hesitate to contact us by Booking a Call today.
+If you’re interested in learning more about our Jacksonville estate planning services, please don’t hesitate to contact us by Booking a Call today.